-Figure 1a depicts the simple list model of an ACL.
-Since only "accept" or "deny" actions (first two forms shown in Table 1) are allowed, any packet will traverse the list in order until a decision is made on each packet.
+1) Simple List Model: Figure 1(a) depicts the simple list model of an ACL.
+Since only "accept" or "drop" actions (first two forms shown in Table I) are allowed, any packet will traverse the list in order until a decision is made on each packet.
 An implicit rule at the end of the list will match the rest of the packets and apply the default action to these remaining packets.
 We make the implicit rule explicit by appending them to the end of the list.